hackbinghamton/CybersecurityWorkshop/sql-injection/introToSQLInjections.md

 ```
 SELECT * FROM users WHERE username = 'hackbu' AND password = 'hack123';
 ```
 If the username and password are correct, then this query will return a result, and the login will be successful.
 However, an attacker can exploit this web application and login as any existing user without a password.
-Take for example the following query:
+Take, for example, the following query:
 ```
 SELECT * FROM users WHERE username = 'hackbuadmin'--' AND password = ''
 ```